topheman/webpack-babel-starter/README.md

 PRs are welcome, just keep in mind this boilerplate aims to keep beeing framework agnostic.

 Everything related to contributing (tests, framework dependencies ...) is located in the [/contributing](https://github.com/topheman/webpack-babel-starter/tree/master/contributing) folder.
-Check the readme in their to see how to setup your workspace.
+Check the readme in there to see how to setup your workspace.

 Copyright 2016 © Christophe Rosset